 Index Displays the index of Alarm entries.
-The switch supports up to 12 Alarm entries.
-Variable Set the alarm variable to be monitored.
+The switch supports up to 12 Alarm Variable Set the alarm variable to be monitored.
 The switch will monitor the specified variable in sample intervals and act in the set way when the alarm is triggered.
-RecBytes : Total number of received bytes.
-RecPackets: Total number of received packets.
-BPackets: Total number of broadcast packets.
-MPackets: Total number of multicast packets.
-CRC&Align ERR : Packets that contain FCS Error or Alignment Error, within a size of 64 to 1518 bytes.
+The default variable is RecBytes.
+RecBytes: Total received bytes.
+RecPackets: Total received packets.
+BPackets: Total broadcast packets.
+MPackets: Total multicast packets.
+CRC&Align ERR : Packets that range from 64 to 1518 bytes and contain FCS Error or Alignment Error.
 Undersize : Packets that are smaller than 64 bytes.
 Oversize : Packets that are larger than 1518 bytes.
 Jabbers: Packets that are sent when port collisions occur.
 Collisions : Collision times in the network segment.
-64, 65-127, 128-255, 256-511, 512-1023, 1024-1518 : Total number of packets of the specified size.
+64, 65-127, 128-255, 256-511, 512-1023, 1024-10240: Total packets of the specified size.
 Statistics Associate the Alarm entry with a Statistics entry.
 Then the switch monitors the specified variable of the Statistics entry.

-2) Set the sample type, the rising and falling threshold, the corresponding event entries, and the alarm type of the entry.
+2) Set the sample type, the rising and falling threshold, the corresponding event action mode, and the alarm type of the entry.

-Sample Type Specify the sampling method of the specified variable.
+Sample Type Set the sampling method of the specified variable; the default is absolute.
 Absolute: Compare the sampling value against the preset threshold.
 Delta : The switch obtains the difference between the sampling values of the current interval and the previous interval, and then compares the difference against the preset threshold.
-Rising Threshold Specify the rising threshold of the variable.
-Valid values are from 1 to 2147483647.
-When the sampling value or the difference value exceeds the threshold, the system will trigger the corresponding Rising Event.
-Note: The rising threshold should be larger than the falling threshold.
-Rising Event Specify the index of the Event entry that will be triggered when the sampling value or the difference value exceeds the preset threshold.
+Rising Threshold Set the rising threshold of the variable.
+When the sampled value exceeds the threshold, the system will trigger the corresponding Rising Event .
+Valid values are from 1 to 2147483647 and the default is 100.
+Rising Event Specify the index of the Event entry that will be triggered when the sampled value exceeds the preset threshold.
 The Event entry specified here should be enabled first.
 Falling Threshold Set the falling threshold of the variable.
-Valid values are from 1 to 2147483647.
-When the sampling value or the difference value is below the threshold, the system will trigger the corresponding Falling Event.
-Note: The falling threshold should be less than the rising threshold.
-Falling Event Specify the index of the Event entry that will be triggered when the sampling value or the difference value is below the preset threshold.
+When the sampled value is below the threshold, the system will trigger the corresponding Falling Event .
+Valid values are from 1 to 2147483647 and the default is 100.

+Falling Event Specify the index of the Event entry that will be triggered when the sampled value is below the preset threshold.
 The Event entry specified here should be enabled first.
 Alarm Type Specify the alarm type for the entry.
-Rising: The alarm is triggered only when the sampling value or the difference value exceeds the rising threshold.
-Falling: The alarm is triggered only when the sampling value or the difference value is below the falling threshold.
-All: The alarm is triggered when the sampling value or the difference value exceeds the rising threshold or is below the falling threshold.
-Enter the owner nam ne, and set the status of the entry.
+By default, the alarm type is all.
+Rising : The alarm is triggered only when the sampled value exceeds the rising threshold.
+Falling : The alarm is triggered only when the sampled value is below the falling threshold.
+All : The alarm is triggered when the sampled value exceeds the rising threshold or is below the falling threshold.
+3) Enter the owner n name, and set the status of the entry.
 Click Apply .
 Interval (seconds) Set the sampling interval.
-Valid values are from 10 to 3600 seconds.

-Interval (seconds) Set the sampling interval.
-Valid values are from 10 to 3600 seconds.
+Valid values are from 10 to 3600 seconds and the default is 1800 seconds.
 Owner Enter the owner name of the entry with 1 to 16 characters.
+By default, it is monitor.
 Status Enable or disable the entry.
+By default, it is disabled.
 Enable: The entry is enabled.
 Disable: The entry is disabled.